2024-2025 Senior Fellows

 Project title: Queer Idyll

-Project description: Queer Idyll envisages a marriage between sonic and visual worlds to produce a short film documenting the Humble Hands Harvest farm's goal of acknowledging, networking, and supporting queer, rural communities.
-To intimately understand queer farming, I will visit various farms run by queer people and work as a farmhand during my stays.
-Evoking the essence of living queer in rural America by weaving together interviews and sound recordings in their physical locations, this revelatory project exposes the complicated nature of queer existence and the banality of everyday life.
+Project description: Today's mainstream queer celebrations get taken for granted so much that visibility, access, community, solidarity, and understanding of queer identity easily become overlooked by cisgender and heteronormative audiences.
+Furthermore, queer history often focuses on metronormativity, neglecting rural queer living and its ability to collectively celebrate.
+Solely acknowledging queer people through urban perspectives suggests rural queerness cannot thrive in its home communities.
+To address these concerns, I introduce Queer Idyll: a musical film that envisages a marriage between the sonic and visual worlds to document the Queer Farmer Network's goal of acknowledging, supporting, and building communities among queer, rural communities.
+To intimately understand queer agriculture, I am visiting various farms run by queer people and working as a farmhand during my stays.
+I will weave together interviews and sound recordings from these surrounding environments on site to evoke the essence of living queer in rural America.
+This revelatory project exposes the complicated nature of queer existence and the banality of everyday life through queer, avant-garde methodologies.
 Juxtaposing joyful tranquility against intrapersonal distress, the film inquires into the affective expressions of idyllic isolation, social deprivation, and the processes of communal renewal to the captured lived realities behind rural queer life.
+Antinormative art flirts with failure, sometimes even provoking it despite the chance of not being taken seriously.
+This Senior Fellowship adopts these risks to address the problems of today, in my case: the Queer Idyll.

 Jason Luo